 Hi!
 I’m Rebecca Reck.
 Most friends call me “Bex”.

-I’m a self-taught, mixed media artist living in a small town called Saltillo… no, not Mexico… Pennsylvania!
-We have a gas station, a post office, and a cemetery.
+I’m a self-taught artist living in a small town in Pennsylvania called Saltillo.
+We have a gas station, a post office, & a cemetery.
 Not even a traffic light.
 A big difference from my younger years, growing up in Baltimore, MD but I’m grateful my journey has lead me here.
-Mom of 2 boys, 2 dogs, a cat, an indoor duck & many outdoor ducks!

-I teach my public classes in acrylics and use them most often in my work, but also have a great love of watercolor, ink, pencil and charcoal.
+I teach my public classes in acrylics & use them most often in my work, but also have a strong love of oils & watercolor.
 My favorite subjects are people.
-Sometimes I create realistic portraits, but mostly enjoy a more whimsical style with exaggerated features and vibrant colors.
-Being the extremely introverted person that I am, maybe this was initially a way for me to make friends?
-Literally make them.
-They’re visually pleasing and never require awkward conversation.
+Sometimes I create realistic portraits, but mostly enjoy a more whimsical style with exaggerated features & vibrant colors.

 My creative journey…

 I’ve been making art since I was a young girl.
 One of my earliest “artsy” memories is my clothes line art show at Grandma Jean’s house in Baltimore.
 “Selling” my creations for free to any relatives and neighbors I could get to stop.
 I never thought I’d become an artist though.
 I didn’t know any professional artists at the time and that goal seemed as unrealistic as becoming a famous actress or a super model or an astronaut.
 People did it… but only the truly exceptional.
 So for most of my life, creating was just a hobby and I was content with that.